 Was anyone injured in the crash?
 If yes, call 911 immediately and get out of the way while you wait for help.
 The dispatcher will take care of notifying the police and emergency responders.

 You're legally obligated to call the police to report a motor vehicle accident - in most cases.
 You can reach the Glendale Police Department at 818-548-4911 or the California Highway Patrol at 800-835-5247.
 Note that these two phone numbers are non-emergency lines.
-You should use them only if no one was seriously injured in the crash.
+You should use them only if no one is seriously injured in the crash.

 Regardless of what number you use to contact help, you must call the police in the following situations: